-Here we outline our highly sensitive method for the detection of norepinephrine (NE) and epinephrine (E) from plasma, tissue or urine samples.
+Here we outline our highly sensitive method for the detection of norepinephrine (NE) and epinephrine (E) from plasma, tissue, or urine samples.

 This method reliably allows for a detection limit of 0.5 fmol for both NE and E in a 20 min analysis time.
 Typical NE and E levels in human plasma are approximately 200 pg/ml (1 pmol/ml) and 10 pg/ml (0.1 pmol/ml), respectively.
-Dopamine detection is also possible using this methodology.
+Dopamine detection is also possible using this method.

-To minimize the stress level on animals during blood sampling Eicom recommends using the DR-II.
+To minimize the stress level on animals during blood sampling, Eicom recommends using the DR-II.
 This automated blood sampling system samples via a catheterized implant which significantly reduces the stress level of the animal by removing the human and handling component.